 Maryland SHA has several tools to use for defining the use, application, and installation of traffic control devices.
-Policies, Directives, Standards, and Guidelines are four documents, which can be used to define how SHA applies traffic control devices.
-All are used to guide the design and installation of signs, signals and sign/highway lighting however each provides different information and offers a different degree of flexibility in implementation.
+Policies, Directives, Standards. and Guidelines are four documents, which can be used to define how MSHA applies traffic control devices.
+All are used to guide the design and installation of signs, signals, and sign/highway lighting; however, each provides different information and offers a different degree of flexibility in implementation.

-A policy defines SHA practice for the use and application of traffic control devices.
+A policy defines MSHA practice for the use and application of traffic control devices.
 Written policy statements are usually published and distributed for implementation on a statewide level.
-A policy is a regulation, method or procedure adopted by SHA from which there is little deviation.
-For instance, it is SHA policy to light all overhead guide signs.
-The Supplement to the MUTCD is an example document that sets SHA policy.
+A policy is a regulation, method or procedure adopted by MSHA from which there is little deviation.
+For instance, it is MSHA policy to install Accessible Pedestrian Signals (APS) and Countdown Pedestrian Signals (CPS) at all signalized crosswalks.
+The MdMUTCD is an example document that sets MSHA policy.